 Other inventions that help include Nitrous Oxide, also known as “laughing gas”.
 After a few minutes of inhaling the nitrous, you will feel light headed and have a euphoric “happy drunk” feeling.
 Patients forget they are in a dental office and the most anxious patients are very comfortable and relaxed.

-At Sweet Tooth Dental Center, we offer Nitrous Oxide complimentary for the first major procedure in order to give the patient a better first experience.
+At Sweet Tooth Dental Center, we offer Nitrous Oxide in order to give the patient a better experience.

 Another technology advancement that is improving greatly is lasers.
 Although they are still being perfected and not appropriate for all procedures, they cause significantly far less dental pain that conventional drills and are fairly quiet.